rVibe/simpleTimeBar/README.md

 #SimpleTimeBar
-is a programmatic, event-driven implementation of a "timebar".
+is a programmatic, event-driven implementation of a "timebar", licensed under the GNU Public License (GPL) version 3.
 Similar to a progress-bar, but with time as the input.
 Think indicating to the user that enough time has passed.
 ##Requirements:
 1. jQuery is a requirement, and must be included prior to instantiation of any SimpleTimeBar objects.